CyberArk vs JumpServer: A direct comparison

 • You need broad protocol coverage across Linux, Windows, databases, and Kubernetes without paying for separate modules

-• Your budget does not support a $30,000+ annual license plus implementation services
+• Your budget cannot support a $30,000+ annual license plus implementation services

 • You want full visibility into the source code and control over your own security stack